moemoe89/go-kubernetes-t3/deployment-service/README.md

-# KUBERNETES-REPLICATION-CONTROLLER-SERVICES #
+# KUBERNETES-DEPLOYMENT-SERVICES #

-This Replication Controller Service project for practice Kubernetes.
+This Deployment Service project for practice Kubernetes.
 The go-hostname image container is a simple app that running on port 5000

 All of configuration will be following port 5000 for the application